yeeking/ai-improviser-plugin/README.md

 # AI improviser plugin

+NOTE: this branch is here as a kind of end to the v2 of the plugin This is the version used by Mark d'Inverno and Carles Marigo for live events and demos through to mid 2025. v3 on main branch is a complete re-write with new UI, new model logic and better markov model code

 This is a VST plugin built with the JUCE framework for macOS, Windows and Linux.

 If you send it MIDI, it will learn in real-time and improvise with the model.